What is a "rate lock period"?

 Locking It In

-When you're offered a "rate lock" from a lender, it means that you are guaranteed to get a certain interest rate over a certain number of days for the application process.
-This ensures that your interest rate won't go up during the application process.
+When you are offered a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate over a certain number of days while you work on the application process.
+This saves you from working through your entire application process and finding out at the end that your interest rate has gotten higher.

-Although there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
-The lender can agree to freeze an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+While there are various lengths of rate lock periods (from 15 to 60 days), the longer spans are typically more expensive.
+The lender will agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.

 Got a Question?